matvio16/project-3/README.md

 - Also FLASK API can be used to view the dataset and draw analysis as well

 <h3>API Routes</h3>
-/api/v1.0/countries - returns a list of all countries in the dataset /api/v1.0/regions - returns a list of all unique regions in the dataset /api/v1.0/all - returns all useful data for each country /api/v1.0/country/country_name - returns all data for the specified country (country_name).
-If a country is not found, an error will occur.
+/api/v1.0/countries - returns a list of all countries in the dataset<br>
+/api/v1.0/regions - returns a list of all unique regions in the dataset<br>
+/api/v1.0/all - returns all useful data for each country<br>
+/api/v1.0/country/country_name - returns all data for the specified country (country_name).
+If a country is not found, an error will occur.<br>
-/api/v1.0/gdp - returns each country with their GDP Per Capita /api/v1.0/area - returns each country with their GDP Per Capita and area in sq. mi.
+/api/v1.0/gdp - returns each country with their GDP Per Capita<br>
+/api/v1.0/area - returns each country with their GDP Per Capita and area in sq. mi.<br>
-/api/v1.0/birthrate - returns each country with their GDP Per Capita and birthrate /api/v1.0/coastline - returns each country with their GDP Per Capita and coastline (coast/area ratio) /api/v1.0/infant_mortality - returns each country with their GDP Per Capita and infant mortality (per 1000 births) /api/v1.0/literacy - returns each country with their GDP Per Capita and literacy % /api/v1.0/net_migration - returns each country with their GDP Per Capita and net migration /api/v1.0/phones - returns each country with their GDP Per Capita and phones (per 1000) /api/v1.0/pop_density - returns each country with their GDP Per Capita and population density (per sq. mi.)
+/api/v1.0/birthrate - returns each country with their GDP Per Capita and birthrate<br>
+/api/v1.0/coastline - returns each country with their GDP Per Capita and coastline (coast/area ratio)<br>
+/api/v1.0/infant_mortality - returns each country with their GDP Per Capita and infant mortality (per 1000 births)<br>
+/api/v1.0/literacy - returns each country with their GDP Per Capita and literacy %<br>
+/api/v1.0/net_migration - returns each country with their GDP Per Capita and net migration<br>
+/api/v1.0/phones - returns each country with their GDP Per Capita and phones (per 1000)<br>
+/api/v1.0/pop_density - returns each country with their GDP Per Capita and population density (per sq. mi.)<br>
-/api/v1.0/population - returns each country with their GDP Per Capita and population
+/api/v1.0/population - returns each country with their GDP Per Capita and population<br>

 <h3>Databases Used and Why</h3>